RyanSMcKenzie/TipCalc/README.md

 ## Notes

-I could not figure out how to make the optional features work, but I'm hoping to learn how in the course!
+I'm hoping to learn more about how to accomplish the optionals and more in the course!

 ## License